projectara/greybus-spec/source/device_class/camera.rst

 * The Video Setup Operations, which handle capability enumeration and generally any retrieval of information from the Camera Interface, for the purpose of initializing the peer.
-  Currently, the only defined Video Setup Operation is the :ref:`Greybus Camera Management Capabilities Operation <camera-capabilities-operation>`.
+  Currently, the only defined Video Setup Operation is the :ref:`camera-capabilities-operation`.

 * The Video Streaming Operations, which control the video streams and their parameters such as image resolution and image format.
-  Currently, the two defined video streaming Operations are the
+  Currently, the two defined video streaming Operations are the :ref:`camera-configure-streams-operation` and :ref:`camera-flush-operation`.
-  <camera-configure-streams-operation>` and :ref:`Greybus Camera Management
-  Flush Operation   <camera-flush-operation>`.

 * The Image Processing Operations, which control all the Camera Module image capture and processing algorithms and their parameters.
-  Currently, the only defined image processing Operation is the :ref:`Greybus Camera Management Capture Operation <camera-capture-streams-operation>`.
+  Currently, the only defined image processing Operation is the :ref:`camera-capture-streams-operation`.

 Camera Modules shall implement all the Operations defined in this specification.